Skip to content

 then

-data.QueueMyItemPickup = true
+data.QueueMyItemPickup = numItem

 elseif not heldItem and data.QueueMyItemPickup then

-if player:HasCollectible(MY_ITEM) then
+if numItem > data.QueueMyItemPickup then

 --Will find a free spot to spawn a pickup at least one tile away from Isaac.
 40 = 1 tile.